 You can spot a sliver of them in the photos:

-Keeping with my orange and aqua theme, I made a dried orange slice garland for the window, made use of my vintage orange pitcher, decorated with mandarin oranges - and made these coasters from birch slices!
+Keeping with my orange and aqua theme, I made a dried orange slice garland for the window, made use of my vintage orange pitcher, decorated with mandarin oranges – and made these DIY orange slice coasters from birch slices!

-They were SO easy to make and now I'm dreaming up some other slice fruit variations - I'm making pink dragon fruit slices next.
-I love dragon fruit.
+They DIY orange slice coasters were SO easy to make and now I’m dreaming up some other slice fruit variations – I’m planning pink dragon fruit slices next.

 Birch slice coasters are way easier!

 - Acrylic paint or paint pen (cadmium orange and white)

 If you missed my other tutorials, the steps are simple!
 Either purchase pre-cut birch slices or grab a branch or log and chop it into even slices, preferable with a chop saw for a nice smooth cut.
 Peel off any loose birch bark and give the top and bottom surfaces a light sand.

 For this citrus slice, I first painted the entire surface white.
 Once the paint was dry, I used an orange acrylic paint to paint the “rind” – birch slices are perfect for this, because I just followed the bark line.
 Then I hand-painted the orange segments and let the paint dry before going back in an adding a dab of white paint here and there.
 Sketching the shape lightly with a pencil (or using a paint pen like this one) might help create a more symmetrical orange segment design but I was overconfident and just started painting.
 Then I realized it’s been ages since I even held a paintbrush!

 If you prefer, you can cut out a circle of felt and affix it to the bottom with craft glue to provide a smooth, soft surface between your drink and table.
 But that’s it!
 It just takes a few minutes to make these adorable DIY orange slice coasters.